sumatata/stock-price-prediction/README.md

-# Time Series Forecasting for Stock Price Prediction
+# Stock Price Prediction Using Financial and Market Indicators

 This project analyzes S&P 500 stock data to develop regression-based time series forecasting models.
 The goal is to generate model-driven insights that support data-informed investment decisions.